atick-faisal/label-studio/docs/source/guide/signup.md

     The `--user-token` argument is optional.
 If you don't set the user token, one is automatically generated for the user.
 Use the user token for API access.
 The minimum token length is 5 characters.

-## Invite users to Label Studio
+## Invite users to Annotation Hub

 !!! info Tip
-    To invite collaborators, you only need a single Label Studio instance, and all your team members should have access to it.
-If you want to build a simple solution that exposes Label Studio outside of your local network, you can [try ngrok](https://labelstud.io/guide/start.html#Expose-a-local-Label-Studio-instance-outside-using-ngrok).
+    To invite collaborators, you only need a single Annotation Hub instance, and all your team members should have access to it.
+If you want to build a simple solution that exposes Annotation Hub outside of your local network, you can [try ngrok](https://labelstud.io/guide/start.html#Expose-a-local-Label-Studio-instance-outside-using-ngrok).

 Once the initial organization account is created, you can begin inviting users:

-1. Open Label Studio and click the menu in the upper left.
+1. Open Annotation Hub and click the menu in the upper left.
 2. Select **Organization**.
 3. From the Organization page, click **Add People**.